-Trigeminal Neuralgia (see INDICATIONS AND USAGE)
+Trigeminal Neuralgia (SEE INDICATIONS AND USAGE)

-Initial: On the first day, 100 mg twice a day for a total daily dose of 200 mg.
-This daily dose may be increased by up to 200 mg/day using increments of 100 mg every 12 hours only as needed to achieve freedom from pain.
+Initial: On the first day, either 100 mg twice a day for tablets or extended release tablets, or 1⁄2 teaspoon four times a day for suspension, for a total daily dose of 200 mg.
+This daily dose may be increased by up to 200 mg/day using increments of 100 mg every 12 hours for tablets or extended release tablets, or 50 mg (1⁄2 teaspoon) four times a day for suspension, only as needed to achieve freedom from pain.
 Do not exceed 1200 mg daily.
 Maintenance: Control of pain can be maintained in most patients with 400 to 800 mg daily.
-However, some patients may be maintained on as little as 200 mg daily, while oth ers may require as much as 1200 mg daily.
+However, some patients may be maintained on as little as 200 mg daily, while others may require as much as 1200 mg daily.
 At least once every 3 months throughout the treatment period, attempts should be made to reduce the dose to the minimum effective level or even to discontinue the drug.